2023 ABA Harrison Tweed Award

-This Award will be presented at the August 2021 Annual Meeting of the American Bar Association in Toronto, ON, in recognition of work accomplished during the period from April 1, 2019, through March 31, 2021.
-Projects which began prior to April 1, 2019, will be considered if substantial services have been provided during the April 1, 2019, through March 31, 2021, period.
+This Award will be presented at the August 2023 Annual Meeting of the American Bar Association in Denver, CO, in recognition of work accomplished during the period from April 1, 2022, through March 31, 2023.
+Projects which began prior to April 1, 2022, will be considered if substantial services have been provided during the April 1, 2022, through March 31, 2023, period.

 Nomination Application Requirements

 Pro bono programs, legal services offices, public defender programs, individual lawyers and the public are encouraged to nominate state or local bar associations for the award.
 Such bar associations may also submit their own applications.
 To ensure completeness of your nomination packet, it should include:

 - Nomination Information Sheet: Complete and submit the Online Nomination Form (Nominations for 2023 are closed now)